jzengg/felamily/README.md

 the NotebookForm).

 ### Bonus Features (TBD)
+- [ ] Can schedule medications for certain frequency, duration, and can add comments to medical regimens.
+- [ ] Can sort animals by their location and display them (shelter view)
 - [ ] full word processor and online application form
 - [ ] standard adoption contracts, invoices, cage cards included and fully editable
 - [ ] automatic daily publishing to petfinder.com, adoptapet.com, rescuegroups.org and other partner adoption sites